stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 Select Network Service for vCenter
 ----------------------------------

-Choose the Nova-network FlatDHCP manager on the Network settings page.
+Choose either the Nova-network FlatDHCP or the VLAN manager.
-This the only network topology you can use to deploy vCenter with Fuel 5.0.
+The VLAN manager provides better security and scalability than the FlatDHCP manager.

 .. image:: /_images/user_screen_shots/vcenter-networking.png
    :width: 50%